About the Neighborhood Enhancement Program

-Through a competitive application process, qualifying neighborhood associations are awarded grants for specific projects or programs that that can help to build the capacity of neighborhood associations and increase neighborhood involvement, and would not be accomplished under another City program.
+Through a competitive application process, neighborhood and homeowners associations are awarded grants for specific projects or programs that that would not be accomplished under another City program.

 - Neighborhood Signs.
 The City will continue to award grants for the fabrication and installation of neighborhood signs to help strengthen neighborhood identity.
 Recognizing that wooden signs need periodic maintenance, neighborhoods may also apply for funds for the maintenance/repainting of existing neighborhood signs, not more frequently than every four years.

 - Emergency Preparedness.
 Help your neighborhood to be more resourceful and resilient.
 EXAMPLE: Develop a neighborhood-wide or sub-area directory with contact information and any pertinent info on neighborhood resources available in the event of an emergency.

 - Neighborhood Sustainability.
 Help to reduce your neighborhood’s carbon footprint.
 EXAMPLES: Hold a large-scale recycling event with multiple dumpsters where your neighbors could recycle items such as electronics, furniture, appliances, oversized plastic, etc.; create a neighborhood tool library.
 NOTE: The City is not holding a community-wide cleanup this June.
 Neighborhood associations are encouraged to plan neighborhood cleanups, with the City’s help.
 The City will provide a cleanup guide and is available to help neighborhoods plan their event.